ryanditzel/u3_lesson_sequelize_intro/README.md

 The ORM works as a middleman between our backend server and our database, it handles things such as:

-- Finding the request information
+- Finding the requested information
 - Querying the database correctly
 - Parsing the retrieved data from the database
 - Returning the data in a readable format